keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 1. Is it a proposition or not?
 2. Is it A E I or O?
 3. What is the subject and what the predicate?

+</section><section data-markdown>

+### Exercises (53) - on terms

+1. The end of a thing is its purpose and perfection, and death is the end of life; therefore death is life's purpose and perfection.
+2. Condemned prisoner to judge: "But I don't *feel* guilty.*
+3. Antigravity should be easy.
+We disobey all kinds of laws, we should be able to disobey the law of gravity.